Top 10 Most Beautiful Fairy Tale Castles in Europe

 Notorious legend about Count Dracula gives the Bran Castle an eerie vibe (photo: Dorothea OLDANI/unsplash.com)

-This location and the Count Dracula from the story had many similarities with the Bran Castle and the Transilvanian ruler from the 15th century Vlad the Impaler, known for his cruelty.
-Therefore, this is officially the place where Count Dracula lived.
+This location and the Count Dracula from the story had many similarities with the Bran Castle and the Transylvanian ruler from the 15th century Vlad the Impaler, known for his cruelty.
+Therefore, it is advertised as the place where Count Dracula lived.
 Unsurprisingly, this legend still attracts tourists from all around the world.
+However, there's no proof that the count visited it even once.

 9. The Schwerin Castle, Germany